 Apprentices earn while they learn and build valuable work-ready skills in a chosen occupation.
 Apprenticeships open up exciting and rewarding careers, with learning grounded in the practical experience of undertaking a real job.

 Apprenticeship has long been an accelerator for individual and corporate development in Ireland.
 Generation Apprenticeship is a major expansion project to more than double the number of learners of all ages and backgrounds taking the apprenticeship route.
+See Action Plan 2016-2020.
 This promises to be a huge source of inspiration in opening apprenticeship into a full range of twenty-first century industries and skill sets.

 Helping more people discover and develop their talents through training is at the heart of the national apprenticeship system.